MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-powershellexecutionpolicy.md

 The "Allow all scripts" policy setting allows all scripts to run.

-If you disable this policy setting, no scripts are allowed to run.
+- If you disable this policy setting, no scripts are allowed to run.

+> [!NOTE]
-Note: This policy setting exists under both "Computer Configuration" and "User Configuration" in the Local Group Policy Editor.
+> This policy setting exists under both "Computer Configuration" and "User Configuration" in the Local Group Policy Editor.
 The "Computer Configuration" has precedence over "User Configuration."

-If you disable or do not configure this policy setting, it reverts to a per-machine preference setting; the default if that is not configured is "No scripts allowed."
+- If you disable or do not configure this policy setting, it reverts to a per-machine preference setting; the default if that is not configured is "No scripts allowed."
 <!-- EnableScripts-Description-End -->

 <!-- EnableScripts-Editable-Begin -->